12-17-19 | Our Programs

 But Elisa doesn’t give up and neither does her mother.
 A few houses away from this humble home, Fabretto’s early stimulation program has arrived.
 Here, the little girl and her mother have found hope.
 “I feel good about being there.
 My other daughters have also received a lot of support and my Elisa has improved a lot since she started taking the Chapuditos cereal,” says Adelaida.

 Chapuditos is a cereal that is fortified with 21 vitamins and minerals and is specially prepared for children who attend the early stimulation program.
 With her little hands, Elisa asks her mother to give her the small glass that contains the cereal and in a few seconds, she finishes it.
 In addition to taking the cereal in the sessions, Elisa receives a monthly package that has greatly helped her out of the state of malnutrition in which she found herself.

 Hope has come for Elisa; she will soon finish the early stimulation sessions and start preschool with advanced knowledge and a full belly.
 Adelaida knows that with education and nutrition, Elisa and her siblings can break the cycle of poverty.

-This holiday season, give a little hope to children like Elisa through access to early stimulation and nutritional support.
+Give a little hope to children like Elisa through access to early stimulation and nutritional support.